prack/livesite/README.md

 	RewriteCond %{REQUEST_URI} .+
 	RewriteRule .+ rackup.php [L]

-This is due to the fact that, from Apache's file-server point of view, the "PATH\_INFO" environment variable is the file being served (naturally a 404 if the URL doesn't map to a file);
+This is due to the fact that, from Apache's file-server point of view, the <tt>PATH\_INFO</tt>
+environment variable is the file being served (naturally a 404 if the URL doesn't map to a file);
-however, in the application-server sense which php-rack was built to emulate, PATH\_INFO represents a path _responded to by code_.
-This directive rewrites the original request URI, setting X\_PRACK_PATHINFO to the original value, which prack uses to create an environment.
+however, in the application-server paradigm (that is, for Prack), <tt>PATH\_INFO</tt>
+represents a path _responded to by code_.
+This directive rewrites the original request URI, setting <tt>REDIRECT_URL</tt> to the original value, which Prack uses while creating the request environment.
 It then hands this environment to the middleware app stack it runs.

+The <tt>DirectorySlash Off</tt> directive suppresses Apache's redirecting from an existing subdirectory to the same path, with a slash tacked onto the end.
+This is unnecessary with Prack.

 A simple, quick-and-dirty setup might look like this: